7/24/2019

 Dan Brennan

-Great.
-Great.
+Great, great.
 Thanks for taking the question.
-I joined a few minutes ago.
-I'm just wondering, Ari and Mike, for the guidance, for the rest of the year organically, was anything updated there?
-And can you just, you know, kind of clarify that?
+I joined a few minutes late.
+I'm just wondering, Ari and Mike, for the guidance for the rest of the organically, was anything updated there, and can you just kind of clarify that?
+Thanks.

 speaker